ebonynon/SnakeGame/README.md

 # SnakeGame
+This a Snake Game made by using JAVA
-This a snake game.
-This is still in developing stage git remote add origin https://github.com/nisalrenuja/SnakeGame.git git branch -M main git push -u origin main
+This game is still in development stage